-Partner STIPRO (Science, Technology and Innovation Policy Research Organisation, Tanzania) organised a Round Table on technologies for wastewater treatment helping to improve environmental impact in Tanzania.
+Partner STIPRO (Science, Technology and Innovation Policy Research Organisation, Tanzania) organised our Tanzanian and last Round Table on technologies for wastewater treatment helping to improve environmental impact in Tanzania.
 The team discussed VicInAqua solutions with local public and private stakeholders.
 The Round Table took place in Musoma (Mara region) at the Afrilux hotel and was followed by the study visit of a wastewater treatment plant of MUWASA (Musoma Urban Water Supply and Sanitation Authority).
 More information about our Study Visits here.

 Entebbe, Uganda (20 November 2018)